 Section 1.
 Purposes of the Council of Representatives

-a.
 The Council of Representatives is the primary liaison between the membership and the Executive Board and is one of the decision-making bodies of the organization.
 Each CCFT member shall have the right to be represented by one or more elected members of the Council of Representatives.
 The council members are responsible for obtaining and communicating to the Executive Board input from their programs, departments or divisions.

-Section 2 Authority of the Council of Representatives
+Section 2.
+Authority of the Council of Representatives

 a.
-The Council of Representatives shall be the deciding body for elections of the co-chairs of the Council of Representatives, the Council of Representatives part-time faculty member liaison to the Executive Board, the chairperson of the Communication Committee, the chairperson of the Committee On Political Education (COPE), and the chairperson of the Financial Review Committee.
+The Council of Representatives shall be the deciding body for elections of the co-chairs of the Council of Representatives, the Council of Representatives part-time faculty member liaison to the Executive Board, the chairperson of the Committee On Political Education (COPE), and the chairperson of the Financial Review Committee.

 b.
 The Council of Representatives shall elect the Elections Committee.
 The Council of Representatives shall review and vote on any challenges to elections.